paulkarpenko/us-code-ui/uscode/title-11-bankruptcy/chapter-013-adjustment-of-debts-of-an-individual-with-regular-income.md

   (A) the plan provides for the curing of a default and maintenance of payments on a residential mortgage under section 1322(b)(5); and

   (B) the debtor has entered into a forbearance agreement or loan modification agreement with the holder or servicer (as defined in section 6(i) of the Real Estate Settlement Procedures Act of 1974 ([12 U.S.C.
-2605(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2605/i&num=0&edition=prelim)) of the mortgage described in subparagraph (A).
+2605(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2605/i&num=0&edition=prelim)) 11 So in original.
+Probably should be followed by another closing parenthesis. of the mortgage described in subparagraph (A).

 ### Statutory Notes